CheesecakeTV/SwiftGUI-Docs/04 Application notes/Combining events under a single key.md

 # Combining events under a single key
-SwiftGUI does not forbid the "duplication" of keys.
+SwiftGUI does not forbid reusing keys.
 Multiple elements and events can have the same key, even if they are in the same key-handler (window).

-This opens up some possibilities and some challenges.
+This opens up some possibilities and challenges, which are the topic of this application note.

 # Motivation
-Probably the most useful application of duplicated keys is to trigger the same functionality through different events.
+Using the same key for different elements/events allows you to treat them the same in the event-loop.

 Example:
 An `sg.Input` next to a `sg.Button`.
 When the button is pressed, something should happen.
 However, when the user presses `enter` inside the input-element, that same thing should also happen.

+This is a very common case.

 This is how you could do it without key-duplication:
 ```py